EliMor/airflow-kube-job-operator/README.md

 Airflow currently has a KubernetesPodOperator to kick off and manage pods.
 This is an excellent starting point but we wanted to achieve a few more things...

 1. We thought the writer of the Dag should not have to ever mess with the details of the python kubernetes package, creating python objects to render in kubernetes quickly gets too messy!
 2. We wanted an extension of how Airflow uses Jinja to be able to apply it to kubernetes yaml files.
-In other words, developers should be able to write yaml files as templates they could resuse across tasks or dags
+In other words, developers should be able to write yaml files as templates they could reuse across tasks or dags
 3. For Airflow, the Kubernetes Job type seems like a natural fit, it has recovery and parallelism built in and offloads more work to kubernetes.
 Less is more!